HackTricks

 Dangerous Settings of mysqld.cnf

-The IP address on which to listen for TCP/IP connections on the administrative network interface.
+• admin_address specifies the IP address that listens for TCP/IP connections on the administrative network interface.

 Privilege escalation